zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/pipelines.md

 If you try to add a dependent step without the step that creates the output it depends on, a validation error will display and prompt you to add the missing step first.
 {{% /alert %}}

-These pipeline steps use pipeline variables to reference values across pipelines in a Mendix app.
-Variables are indicated with a `$` sign and generally use the format `$StepName.OutputName`.
 There are two types of variables:

 1. Mendix-defined variables

     * These are provided by Mendix.
 Every pipeline step results in some outputs which can be referenced in subsequent steps.
 For example, Publish uses the output of Build as `$Build.DeploymentPackage`.
 Similarly, Deploy uses `$Publish.DeploymentPackage` to deploy to the selected environment.
 Click **Outputs** inside a Pipeline **Designs** tab to view a step’s output variables.
+Step outputs are always written in the format `$StepName.OutputName` for easy reference across other steps.
     * The scope of these variables is specific to a particular pipeline design within a Mendix app.

 2. User-defined variables

-    * These are defined by app members who have access to create pipelines using the **Variables** tab.
+    * These are defined by project members who have access to create pipelines using the **Variables** tab.
 These user-defined variables can be used to easily reference values such as API Keys, third-party tool’s app IDs, and more.
-    * The scope of these variables extends across the apps, so any app user can create and access them, and any pipeline in the app can configure them.
+    * The scope of these variables is limited to the project they are created for.
+These variables can be referenced in multiple pipelines.
+For example, if a variable 'Unit Test Remote API Password' has been setup as a variable, it can be used across multiple pipeline definitions for the same Mendix application.

 ### Saving, Activating, and Deactivating a Pipeline